Sam Ruby: ECMAScript

 Ruby is a member of the ECMAScript technical committee (ECMAScript TC39); his primary contribution to the group is in driving the effort to add Decimal support to ECMAScript.

 HTML5

 Ruby was an early adopter of HTML5, and has offered a number of concrete proposals which were subsequently incorporated into the HTML5 draft.
-He has been appointed co-chair of the W3C's HTML Working Group from 5 January 2009.
+He was appointed as the co-chair of the W3C's HTML Working Group on 5 January 2009.